EllaTheCat/dopamine-2020/README.md

 mode and a little bit more for Secondary mode.

 ## Command prompt
 The command prompt is a dmenu.
-It is invoked with the key sequence Menu, Tab, it then reads two characters, and forwards them to the "i3-filewatcher" script (q.v.).
-It can also be invoked by KP_Insert, which configures the numpad to read in two or three digits.
+It is invoked with one of the key sequences {Menu, Tab}, or {Menu, backslash} when the layout makes it comfortable.
+It then reads two characters, and forwards them to the "i3-filewatcher" script (q.v.).

+The command prompt can also be invoked by KP_Insert, which configures the numpad to read in two or three digits, and as before, forwards them to the "i3-filewatcher" script..

 Both methods timeout after four seconds and send a key event equivalent to pressing Enter (Return).
 My PD makes the delay